chef/chef-web-docs/snapshots/release_chef_12-5/source/knife_bootstrap.rst

 .. note:: .. tag notes_knife_bootstrap_on_windows

-          To bootstrap the chef-client on Microsoft Windows machines, the :doc:`knife-windows <plugin_knife_windows>` plugins is required, which includes the necessary bootstrap scripts that are used to do the actual installation.
+          To bootstrap the chef-client on Microsoft Windows machines, the knife-windows plugins is required, which includes the necessary bootstrap scripts that are used to do the actual installation.

           .. end_tag